COVID-19 in our Community

 What should I do if I get sick or hurt with something other than COVID-19?¬†

 TFHS has restrictions on patients coming to any of its physician offices unless there is an urgent medical condition.
 If there is a medical issue that can‚Äôt wait and is not COVID-19 related, call to schedule an urgent provider office visit at (530) 582-6205.
-If you are experiencing fever, cough, or shortness of breath, call the Tahoe Forest Health System COVID-19 Hotline at (530) 582-3450.¬†
+If you are experiencing fever, cough, shortness of breath, or diarrhea, call the Tahoe Forest Health System COVID-19 Hotline at (530) 582-3450.¬†

 How is Tahoe Forest preparing for a surge of patients, and how many ventilators do you have? ¬†